haydonryan/dell-fan-proxy/README.md

 Next up is to make some harnesses and test with one fan in the server.

 ## September 7 2021
 Decided to go the route of migrating the code to the atmega board.
-Created a makefile and helper script to use the command line insted of the GUI.
+Created a makefile and helper script to use the command line instead of the GUI.
 Google tests for some of the code would be an interesting exercise too.

 Next up I'm going to expand this to 6 channels on the board before testing in the server.
 I've also started thinking what the actual hardware solution would look like if I made a PCB.